 Six days after I was admitted, I was released from the hospital, equipped with a heavy-duty back brace and a PICC line, through which a portable pump doused my veins with antibiotic twenty-four hours a day.
 I carried that IV pump for eight weeks; the back brace I wore for twelve.

 Now, two years later, I’m mostly back to normal.
 I can jog, practice yoga, and even do backbends.
 My vertebral bone has healed itself, with a bonus: that bony bridge, my body’s compensation for the missing disc.
 The only noticeable damage is a slight protrusion in my spine.
 I can feel it against the floor when I lie on my yoga mat.
 My husband touches that spot when he hugs me, as if to make sure the bridge of bone is still in place, that its span will continue to hold me up.
 It’s not painful, it’s just there—a reminder of the importance of being your own very vocal advocate in a health care system controlled by the bottom line and run by fallible, overworked human beings.
 No one else will do it for you.

 Enter your email address to receive notifications for author Amy Hassinger

-You have been added to the notification list for author Amy Hassinger
+Confirmation link sent to your email to add you to notification list for author Amy Hassinger